Remapping the Rover MEMS3 ECU

 also edit and enter numbers in raw format too.
 For example here is injector

-scaling table displayed normally with formatting on the left and as raw values
+scaling table displayed normally with formatting (first image) and as raw

 main menu, on the right-click popup menu on the table grid and on the drop down